ahmedalsudani/sync-video/readme.md

 - Import the Firebase client.
 (Look at [this page] (https://www.firebase.com/docs/web-quickstart.html) if you need to find it)
 - Define a global `FIREBASE_ROOT` variable that points to one of your apps
-- Call `syncVideo` with the video element as an argument
+- Call `syncVideo` with the video element as the first argument and a unique ID as the second.
+The ID has to be the same across clients.
 - Profit

 ### TODO